cdCarlos/applied-ds/ADS-W4-W5_Report.md

 ## Introduction

-We are going to analyse a study case for real state companies.
+I am going to analyze a study case for real state companies.
 In this work are discussed some of the challenges companies in this sector may face and the repercussions at operational cost and customer satisfaction.

+Also, I show up how Data Science techniques such as data pre-processing and cleaning, visualization and clustering algorithms can help solving this kind of problems.

 ### Problem